 For our classic Genoa-style focaccia, we swear by the traditional step of adding a salamoia or a brine to the dough before it is placed in the oven.

-This brine — made by whisking together 1 part water to 2 parts olive oil and a large pinch of sea salt — gives the final focaccia an airy, golden crust and helps the salt really incorporate into the dough well.
-Oh, and as soon as the focaccia comes out of the oven do one final brush of olive oil to seal in the taste!
+This brine—made by whisking together 1 part water to 2 parts olive oil and a large pinch of sea salt—gives the final focaccia an airy, golden crust and helps the salt really incorporate into the dough.
+Oh, and as soon as the focaccia comes out of the oven, do one final brush of olive oil to seal in the taste!

-As you travel through Italy you’ll find focaccia bread that vary greatly with different thickness, toppings, and texture.
+As you travel through Italy, you’ll find focaccia bread that varies greatly in thickness, toppings, and texture.
+Here are six classic types you may encounter:

 Focaccia Genovese

-Liguria is the birthplace of traditional focaccia bread, where it is known as focaccia Ligure or focaccia Genovese, this one is a simple yet classic one, sprinkled with salt and brushed with olive oil, soft and about 1 inch thick.
+Liguria is the birthplace of traditional focaccia bread, which is known as focaccia Ligure or Focaccia Genovese.
+This bread is simple yet classic, sprinkled with salt and brushed with olive oil, soft and about 1 inch thick.

 Focaccia Di Recco

-But Liguria is also the home of focaccia di Recco, which has cheese in between two thin layers of bread.
+The Italian Riviera towns of Liguria are also the home of focaccia di Recco, which has cheese sandwiched between two thin layers of unleavened bread.

 Sardenaira

-If you head to the town of Sanremo near the French border, you’ll come across focaccia topped with anchovies or sardines known as sardenaira or pizzalandrea — reminiscent of the French flatbread known as pissaladière
+If you head to the town of Sanremo (still in Liguria!) near the French border, you’ll come across focaccia topped with anchovies or sardines, known as sardenaira or pizzalandrea.
+It’s reminiscent of the French flatbread, pissaladière, and is one of the most classic Liguria foods.

 Focaccia Barese

-During Easter celebrations, the Venetians made a sweet take on focaccia that is topped with sugar and butter instead of salt and olive oil.
-While in the Southern Italian town of Bari, you’ll find focaccia Barese, made with durum wheat flour and topped with rosemary, tomatoes, and/or olives and salt.
+In the Southern Italian town of Bari, you’ll find focaccia Barese (a classic Puglia food), made with durum wheat flour (sometimes also potato flour) and topped with rosemary, tomatoes, olives, and salt.

 Schiacciata

-Lastly, there is the rather well-known Tuscan focaccia known as schiacciata.
-This focaccia bread is fully covered in olive oil, usually thinner than the Genoa-style focaccia, often topped with rosemary, and tends to have a soft interior yet be crispy on the outside.
-During the harvest months, it’s common to make schiacciata all’uva where the bread is sweetened and stuffed with wine grapes.
+Lastly, there is the relatively well-known Tuscan focaccia known as schiacciata.
+This focaccia bread is fully covered in olive oil, usually thinner than the Genoa-style focaccia.
+It is often topped with rosemary and tends to have a soft interior yet be crispy on the outside.
+During the harvest months, it’s common to make schiacciata all’uva (pictured above) where the bread is sweetened and stuffed with wine grapes.

 Focaccia is one of the most popular Italian breads with a history dating back almost 2,000 years.
 It is believed to have been created by the Etruscans or the Greeks.
 Today, Liguria, the region that's home to Genoa, is considered the epicenter for traditional Italian focaccia.